-The family budget is always tight.
+If you are like me, the family budget is always tight.
 There are braces to pay for, a car in the shop, and the ever-increasing cost of groceries to consider.
-By the time money is stashed away for college, retirement, and savings for a rainy day, there is little left in the wallet when the time comes to take your wife on a nice date.
+By the time money is stashed away for college, retirement, and savings for a rainy day, there is little (if anything) left in the wallet when the time comes to take your wife on some great dates.
 The last thing you want to do is run up the credit card bill for an average dinner and over-hyped movie.

 1. The Local Theatre Date

 Give your local high school or community theatre a try instead of expensive movies.
 The cost is low, the stories are magnificent, and you are helping to enrich the culture.
 The great thing about a live performance is that it sparks deep thought, debate, and perhaps laughter afterward.

 It’s not only wolves that come out to howl during a full moon–romance is also stirred.
 A blanket, soft music, and perhaps some wine if she desires, is all you need.
 Find your favorite spot to sit under the moon and let creation work its wonders.

 3. The Shimmering Water Date

 You would be hard-pressed to find a woman on this planet that doesn’t love a date by the water.
 Whether it’s the beach, a lake, or a stroll along a city river.
 Hold her hand, talk, and laugh at a place almost as beautiful as she is.